-Learn the technique to cook your own tender crisp Stir Fry Gai Lan (Chinese Broccoli) with mushrooms at home.
+Learn the technique to cook tender crisp Stir Fry Gai Lan (Chinese Broccoli) with mushrooms at home.
 Takes only a few minutes to prepare.

 Gai Lan or Chinese broccoli is my all time favorite Chinese vegetable.
 Mom cooked it often back when I was growing up in Malaysia as it was and continues to be very easily available there.
 Most of the time, she would stir fry the Gai Lan with mushrooms and oyster sauce.
-Sometimes, she would lightly scald the entire stalks in boiling water and tossed them with a garlic soy sauce dressing similar to that found in this Steamed Tofu recipe.
-Both ways are equally delicious but today, I am going to show you how easily this Stir Fry Gai Lan can be prepared at home.
+Sometimes, she would lightly scald the entire stalks in boiling water and tossed them with a garlic soy sauce and oyster sauce dressing like this Gai Lan with Oyster Sauce recipe.
+Both ways are equally delicious but today, I am going to show you how easily you can prepare this Stir Fry Gai Lan in your own kitchen.

 Gai Lan (Chinese Broccoli)